 Sachertorte is the city’s signature dessert: a rich chocolate cake filled with apricot jam and topped with chocolate icing, and an essential culinary experience when you’re in the city.
 “And do visit the Schatzkammer and Kunsthistorisches Museums to see over 1000 years of history and priceless items such as the Austrian Crown Jewels and the Spear of Destiny.

-If reading these personal recommendations makes you want to experience them for yourself, CLICK HERE for more information on our Eastern European getaway.
-This mixed group trip features a handful of the activities mentioned above – including Budapest’s Széchenyi Baths, Vienna’s cafe culture and Prague’s fascinating astronomical clock.
+If reading these personal recommendations makes you want to experience them for yourself, CLICK HERE for more information on our ultimate European getaway.
+This mixed group trip features a handful of the activities mentioned above – including cruising through the Danube River in Budapest, experiencing Vienna’s cafe culture and Prague’s fascinating cathedrals!